-- (a) The inflation factors used to update operating costs per discharge will be identical to those established by congress and adopted for use by [the centers for medicaid and medicare services (CMS)] CMS to update medicare inpatient prospective payment rates.
-The medicare prospective payment update factor (MPPUF) is determined by CMS, usually on an annual basis, and may differ depending upon the hospital type (urban, large urban, or rural) as defined by CMS. - (b) Each hospital's base year operating cost per discharge will be indexed up to the common point of December 31 falling prior to year [4] one, using the applicable medicare prospective payment update factors (MPPUF) for that hospital for that period.
+- (a) The inflation factors used to update operating costs per discharge will be identical to those established by congress and adopted for use by CMS to update medicare inpatient prospective payment rates.
+The medicare prospective payment update factor (MPPUF) is determined by CMS, usually on an annual basis, and may differ depending upon the hospital type (urban, large urban, or rural) as defined by CMS. - (b) Each hospital's base year operating cost per discharge will be indexed up to the common point of December 31 falling prior to year one, using the applicable medicare prospective payment update factors (MPPUF) for that hospital for that period.
 That is, the inflation factors used will be identical to those established by congress and adopted for use by CMS to update medicare inpatient prospective payment rates, including any established differential for urban and rural hospitals.
-Then this value will be indexed using the applicable MPPUF corresponding to the period beginning October 1 (prior to year [4] one) and ending with the midpoint of operating year [4] one.
-For years [2 and 3] two and three, the inflation factors will be the applicable MPPUF as specified by CMS. - (c) For the period October 9, 1991, through September 30, 1992, an exception to (a) and (b) above was made.
-The inflation factor used to update rates for that period is .5[%] percent for urban hospitals and 1.5[%] percent for rural hospitals.
+Then this value will be indexed using the applicable MPPUF corresponding to the period beginning October 1 (prior to year one) and ending with the midpoint of operating year one.
+For years two and three, the inflation factors will be the applicable MPPUF as specified by CMS. - (c) For the period October 9, 1991, through September 30, 1992, an exception to (a) and (b) above was made.
+The inflation factor used to update rates for that period is half percent for urban hospitals and one and a half percent for rural hospitals.